Baltic Beverages Holding: Švyturys Brewery

 Švyturys is a brewery in Klaipėda, Lithuania.
 It is part of Švyturys-Utenos alus.
 The brewery was established in 1784 by the merchant J. W. Reincke in Klaipėda, then known as Memel in East Prussia.
 After the creation of the German Empire, the brewery became part of Memeler Aktien-Brauerei & Destillation on September 15, 1871.
 It passed to Lithuanian control when the Memel Territory was annexed by Lithuania in 1923.
 During the Second World War, the region was occupied by Nazi Germany and, from 1940, the brewery was then administered by Memeler Ostquell Brauerei GmbH.
 After the war, in 1945, the Klaipėda Region was transferred back to Lithuania and the brewery returned to the Lithuanian control.

 Švyturys and Utenos Alus breweries merged into the joint-stock company Švyturys-Utenos alus in 2001.
 In February 2003 the company was reorganised into a closed-end company.
 Currently Carlsberg Breweries controls Švyturys-Utenos alus through Baltic Beverages Holding.

 In June 2000 Švyturio Ekstra beer received Silver award in Dortmunder/European Export category at World Beer Cup silver.
 Same brand won gold medal in Dortmunder beer category at World Beer Championship (USA) in November 2001.
 In 2002 Švyturys Baltijos beer was awarded Bronze award at World Beer Cup in Marzen/Octoberfest category.

-Baltika Brewery

-Russian Baltika Brewery began production in 1990.
-The majority of the company's shares (85%) are owned by Baltic Beverages Holding (BBH).